Wheelhouse Comparable Sets

 How we determine which units are competing with you for guests

 For example, it is not unusual to have a 1 BR unit that can sleep 4 (or even more!) guests.
-Due to this, it is no surprise to find that an ‘accurate’ competitive set for this unit would include 1BR, 2BR, or even 3BR units.
+Due to this, it is no surprise to find that an ‘accurate’ comparable set for this unit would include 1BR, 2BR, or even 3BR units.

 How attributes are transformed to similarities

-In order to understand competitiveness, we need to transform the raw attributes (like number of bedrooms, room type, location, etc) into a different form in which a comparison is more adequate.
+In order to understand similarity, we need to transform the raw attributes (like number of bedrooms, room type, location, etc) into a different form in which a comparison is more adequate.
 A potential guest usually looks at four important factors (and their trade-offs) to make a decision:

 As discussed above, the attributes of a unit or a host are hard to compare directly.
 However, we have a way to measure the similarity of unit attributes through the Base Price Model.
 If the attribute is less important to guests as a differentiator, the impact on the average booking price will be low.
 At the same time, attributes that matter a lot for the decision will significantly change the price guests are willing to pay.

 The Base Price Model is a regression model that is trained based on actual market performance data, including the achieved prices and occupancies.
-As such it presents a transformation from the unit attribute space to the market value space and performs a dimensionality reduction for the competitive analysis.
+As such it presents a transformation from the unit attribute space to the market value space and performs a dimensionality reduction for the comparison analysis.

 Another way to look at it is that the Base Price Model imposes an implicit distance metric on the unit attributes.
 A standard approach to measure distances in high dimensional data points is to take the individual differences per dimension and sum up those differences for the total distance.
 However, it is not clear how a difference in bedrooms of two compares to a difference in cleaning fees by $20 or to a non-scalar attribute like having/not having a pool.
 The Base Price Model learns how these can be compared and thus provides a metric.